Ez3kiel-dev/dero_rpc_api/README.md

 ## Donations

-If you found this package useful :)
+If you find this package useful :)

 Send any amount to `dero1qy5a6wk2r9mq3e5kagku4kdrhq407qhvht8qke5sxpm9u8lqmph3vqgl3nz8t` or use my named address `Ez3kiel`.